zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-basic/essbase-basic.md

     ![](./images/image14_14.png "")

 5. Go to Year.
-Navigate to 'Essbase' Ribbon and Click on 'Keep only'.
-Using this option, only the Year Dimension is displayed and all the Quarters are removed.
+Navigate to 'Essbase' ribbon and click **Keep only**.
+Using this option, only the Year dimension is displayed and all the Quarters are removed.
     ![](./images/image14_14.0.png "")

 6. Go to Year.
-Click on Zoom in-All levels.
-Now you can see the numbers drill down to leaf level(Months).
+Click **Zoom in-All Levels**.
+Now you can see the numbers drill down to leaf level (Months).

     ![](./images/image14_15.png "")